-Use of tobacco, electronic cigarettes, and related products are prohibited in all Community Colleges of Spokane facilities and motor pool vehicles with no exception.
+The use of tobacco, electronic cigarettes, and related products is prohibited in all Community Colleges of Spokane facilities and motor pool vehicles with no exception.

-(1) Smoking and tobacco use are also prohibited:

-(a) Within twenty five feet of entrances, exits, windows that open, and ventilation intakes that serve an enclosed area where smoking and tobacco use are prohibited; and (b) Where designated on college premises.
+- (1) Smoking and tobacco use are also prohibited: - (a) Within twenty-five feet of entrances, exits, open windows, and ventilation intakes that serve an enclosed area where smoking and tobacco use are prohibited; and (b) Where designated on college premises.